robglnn/auqular/README.md

 - ✅ Import and display videos
 - ✅ Multi-lane timeline with thumbnails
 - ✅ Trim, split, and delete clips
-- ✅ Sequential playback with looping
+- ✅ Continuous playback with seamless transitions and looping
 - ✅ Export to MP4 with multiple resolutions
 - ✅ Stability and reliability